btcrs/thesis/source/09_chapter_1.md

 This is incredibly beneficial because each of the garden computers can incorporate more devices without the need for a hardware extension that includes additional general-purpose input/output pins.
 Furthermore, each sensor can be identified programmatically, because each sensor has a unique serial number, which means that a single process can interface with all of the sensors.

 One additional sensor is used to measure the temperature inside one of the top-side growing channels.
 Instead of the DS18B20 the internal channel temperature is measured using an AM2315\.
 This sensor includes a waterproof housing that includes an identical DS18B20 temperature sensor, a capacitive humidity sensor, and a small microcontroller to provide a simple I2C communication interface.
+I2C, The Inter-integrated Circuit Protocol, is a low-level communication protocol that allows the "master" RaspberryPi to communicate with multiple "slave" sensors.
+The protocol uses 7-bit addressing, so it can interface with over 100 devices using the same four wires.
 Though interfacing via I2C adds some complexity, having a measure of humidity inside the channels provides insight into the roots' growing conditions as well as propensity for harmful algae blooms.

+I assumed it is sufficient to monitor only one of the four water channels because they are close to one another.
-It is assumed that monitoring of a single channel is sufficient because the channels exist in close proximity; however, barring monetary constraints additional sensors could be added very easily.
-Adding additional DS18B20's to each of the remaining channels for instance would only require mapping each of their serial ids to their respective locations.
+However, barring monetary constraints additional sensors could be added very easily.
+Adding additional DS18B20 sensors to each of the remaining channels for instance would only require mapping each of their serial ids to their channels.

 #### Ph